watson-developer-cloud/node-red-labs/basic_examples/alchemy_api_feature_extraction/README.md

 Double-click the Inject node and change the payload to Blank
 ![ScreenShot](images/fe_inject_blank.png)

-Copy the following text to your clipboard (hightlight, ctrl-c)
+Copy the following text to your clipboard (highlight, ctrl-c)

 **AlchemyAPI uses natural language processing, artificial intelligence, deep learning and massive-scale web crawling to power it's text analysis capabilities.
 Try entering your own text in this text box to see what knowledge AlchemyAPI can extract from your unstructured data.**